Nextpeer/Nextpeer-libgdx/README.md

         }

 <a id="NextSteps"></a>
-##Next Steps
+## Next Steps

 Congratulations!

 You're all done!
 You should be able to compile and run your new Super Jumper game, complete with Nextpeer-enabled multiplayer features!

-You can continue building the project by adding advanced player to player communication, for example show the other players on the screen, letting players interact with the other players whilst in-game (with powerups) or even make the game time-based!
+You can continue building the project by adding advanced player-to-player communication.
+For example, show the other players on the screen or let players interact with the other players while in-game (with power-ups)!

-Checkout Nextpeer’s version for the game on [Play Store][playStore].
+Check out Nextpeer’s version of the game on the [Play Store][playStore].

 Thanks for following the Super Jumper - libGDX Example!
 If you have any questions or comments, we'd love to hear your thoughts.
-Please send all feedback through the [support@nextpeer.com][support].
+Please send all feedback to [support@nextpeer.com][support].

 [libgdx]: http://libgdx.badlogicgames.com/
 [np]: http://www.nextpeer.com